cloudeight/style-guidelines/html-and-templates/README.md

 - Be declared as the last set of attributes of an element
 - Be declared in alphabetical order
-- Have no value attached to them
+- Have no value assigned to them

 ```html
 <input type="text" disabled />